 When diagnosed with both ADHD and OCD, the two diagnoses may worsen one another.
 Symptoms from one disorder may influence symptoms of the other.
 As symptoms of one disorder appear to lessen, symptoms of the other disorder may dominate.
 This pivot between behaviors of ADHD and the compulsions of OCD can be exhausting.

-Diagnosis Process for ADHD & OCD
+Diagnosis Process for ADHD and OCD

 Currently, no laboratory or brain imaging tests can be used to diagnose ADHD or OCD.
 Both disorders are diagnosed through behavioral observation and psychological assessment.
-During the observational period, a mental health professional may consider how some symptoms co-mingle.
+During the observational period, a mental health professional may consider how some symptoms commingle.

 Treatment for ADHD